 Nobody wants to talk about the poop floating in the bay.
 It’s a real problem.

 NYC has been particularly has been particularly smart and proactive and they looked at the positive effects of adding green space and the costs of doing so, and they realized that it would be far more efficient to increase the green space in cities and absorb the slow down some of the rainfall allowing the sewer system let it catch up with impervious surfaces

 before that rainfall

-seeing in practice in Paris with legislation, really requires green roofs on building of certain sizes.
-Chicago has a green roof in its city hall!
-NYC is not alone in valuing the green spaces.
+It’s exciting you’re seeing in practice in Paris with legislation, really requires green roofs on building of certain sizes!
+You’ve seen it for years in Chicago has a green roof in its city hall!
+NYC is not alone in valuing green roofs and green spaces.

 trees planted along sidewalks parks

 much appreciated by practitioners like us.

 Our business intrinsically at it’s core is a triple bottom line business

 3 ps: Profits, Planet, People (and Partnerships)